centrifuge/pod/README.md

 There 4 different flavours of tests in the project
 - Unit tests(unit)
 - Integration tests(integration)
-- Environment tests(testworld): spins up multiple go-centrifuge nodes and local ethereum and centrifuge chains
+- Environment tests(testworld): spins up multiple PODs and local ethereum and centrifuge chains

 To run all the tests:
 - `make run-unit-tests`